maksymgendin/maksymgendin/README.md

 <hr />

-Here are some of my GitHub metrics:
+Here are some of my GitHub statistics:

 ![Metrics](/github-metrics.svg)